shin1m/IL2CXX/README.md

 # Requirements

-* .NET 6 preview
+* .NET 6
 * C++17 or later

-Currently, it is built and tested only by using GCC 10.x on Linux x86-64.
+Currently, it is built and tested only by using GCC 11.x on Linux x86-64.

 # How to